neacsumihai2005/LFA_Homework3/README.md

 2 -> number of production rules for symbol nr4\
 0 AB\
 1 a
 stdin: message that needs to be verified

+This source outputs both in the user console and the *test.out* file.
+It also outputs the CFG in a nice format.

 ## Task2: Implement a pushdown automata *(pushdown_automata.cpp)*
 Input format *(test.in)*:\